nf-core/variantbenchmarking/docs/testcases.md

 Note that RTGtools bndeval is only configured to benchmark SVTYPE=BND.
 Eventough we decomposed SV tpes to BND, SVs with other types can remain and they might be matched with the tool.
 That is why both precison and recall values are signififcanly lower than SVBenchmark and Truvari. bndeval should only be used for BND SV analysis with corresponding truths.

-## Case 3 : Linting over one test file for Structural Variant benchmarking
+## Case 3 : Lifting over one test file for Structural Variant benchmarking

 ### Config file